-Figure 69: The distribution of Old English tōt (red) and burh (yellow) names in Lincolnshire; note that the tōt names have a clearly coastal distribution, which is of considerable interest, whilst burh ('fortification') names are found both at the coast and inland.
+Figure 69: The distribution of Old English tot (red) and burh (yellow) names in Lincolnshire; note that the tot names have a clearly coastal distribution, which is of considerable interest, whilst burh ('fortification') names are found both at the coast and inland.
 The probable fortress at Cun Hu Hill, near Grimsby, is denoted by a star and the only possible weard ('watch, look-out') name, Warden Hill, is also mapped (Underlying modern mapping © OpenStreetMap contributors, available under the Open Database Licence).

-before this too.296 This erosion was only finally halted between 1883 and 1885 by the erection of the seawall and promenade at Cleethorpes, this being paid for by Manchester, Sheffield Lincolnshire Railway in return for being able to use the land on top of the sea-wall as a pleasure gardens and an area for visitor attractions such as swimming baths, shops and refreshment rooms.297 The coastal defence here was extended to create the Kingsway (formerly Sea Bank Road) in 1903-06 and again in 1912 after further erosion to the south of the nineteenth-century sea-bank, which saw the road running along the top of the cliff disappearing in cliff falls and the houses on the front being under severe threat.
-This time, however, the Cleethorpes with Thrunscoe Urban District Council had to arrange construction with Sidney Sussex College (the major landowner) themselves, as the railway company showed no interest in protecting this area.
-As a result, the new sea late prehistoric and medieval coastline in this area, showing a peninsula that originally extended several kilometres out to sea, though note that they don't depict the Buck Beck valley and instead show it as a single peninsula rather than a split one.
+before this too.296 This erosion was only finally halted between 1883 and 1885 by the erection of the seawall and promenade at Cleethorpes, this being paid for by the Manchester, Sheffield and Lincolnshire Railway in return for being able to use the land on top of the sea-wall as a pleasure gardens and an area for visitor attractions such as swimming baths, shops and refreshment rooms.297 The coastal defence here was extended to create the Kingsway (formerly Sea Bank Road) in 1903-06 and again in 1912 after further erosion to the south of the nineteenth-century sea-bank, which saw the road running along the top of the cliff disappearing in cliff falls and the houses on the front being under severe threat.
+This time, however, the Cleethorpes with Thrunscoe Urban District Council had to arrange the construction with Sidney Sussex College (the major landowner) themselves, as the railway company showed no interest in protecting this area.
+As a result, the new sea